Aaron-Schaefer/checkers-app/docs/DesignDoc.md

 require some adjustment.
 One improvement could be more use of polymorphism, which makes the code easier to adjust in the future.
 However, knowing the usage and the length to which the code will be used, polymorphism was deemed unnecessary.

 ## Testing
+In order to check our code in multiple situations, the situations needed to be simulated.
+To do this tests for every class were made checking differing exceptions and errors that could occur, however unlikely.
+Several exceptions and errors were simulated for all of the code in this project.

 ### Acceptance Testing
 All stories within the sprint 1 passed acceptance testing; minor issue was experienced